Short on time?

 In therapy, life changes are often called transitions.
 Transitions, anticipated or unexpected, are the process of coping, adapting, and adjusting to one situation from another.
 Transitions affect our thoughts, feelings, behaviours, and, sometimes, our sense of identity.

-Together, we can make room for the nuances and contradictions of change, while gently uncovering the opportunities hidden within these transitions.
+Together, we can make room for the contradictions of change, while gently uncovering the opportunities hidden within these transitions.
 You don’t have to perform or push.
-With accountability to gentleness, we can work toward a steadier, more compassionate relationship with yourself and the world around you—one step at a time.
+With accountability to gentleness, we can work toward a steadier, more compassionate relationship with yourself and the world around you. . . one step at a time.

 In therapy, life changes are often called transitions.
 Transitions, anticipated or unexpected, are the process of coping, adapting, and adjusting to one situation from another.
 Transitions affect our thoughts, feelings, behaviours, and, sometimes, our sense of identity.